This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Feel free to swap our coarse sea salt for kosher salt.
 If you use table salt, reduce the amount of salt to ⅛ teaspoon.

-- If you have self-rising flour at home, you can use 3 cups as a swap for the all-purpose flour.
+- If you have self-rising flour at home, you can substitute 3 cups for the all-purpose flour.
 Be sure to omit the baking powder and salt.

 - You can swap out the vanilla extract for fresh vanilla beans or almond extract.